 Last week, a coalition against the standards held an event in Austin.
 A few days earlier, Texas Attorney General Greg Abbott issued an opinion related to Common Core.
+So even though Texas is not participating, what do Texans need to know about Common Core?
 Standards in Your State.
-Forty-two states, the District of Columbia, four territories, and the Department of Defense Education Activity (DoDEA) have adopted the Common Core State Standards.
+Forty-one states, the District of Columbia, four territories, and the Department of Defense Education Activity (DoDEA) have adopted the Common Core State Standards.

 Full or preliminary scores have been released for Connecticut, Idaho, Missouri, Oregon, Vermont, Washington and West Virginia.
 They all participated in the Smarter Balanced Assessment Consortium, one of two groups of states awarded $330 million by the U.S. 3 Things that Don't Suck about the Common Core Math Standards.
 Posted by Lindsey Walborn on Wednesday, 06/17/2015 Since the implementation of the Common Core State Standards (CCSS), there’s been plenty of controversy, especially when it comes to math.

 Parents are talking about their dislike of the “new math,” while students scoff at the critical thinking they are being asked to do.
 While no set of standards will ever be perfect, here are three things that definitely don’t suck about Common Core math: 1.
 Learning progressions The CCSS do a great job of building learning progressions through all K-12 grade levels so that each year students build on what they learned the year before and deepen those skills.
 As students move into middle school, variables (x, y, z) are added to equations, and students use opposite operations to find the variable’s value.
 2. I created this Wordle using the top 100 words in the CCSS math standards.
 When this picture popped up, I was surprised at the sentence that emerged: “Understand problems using numbers and equations.”